gioapru/gioapru.github.io/_posts/2022-09-28-secnopagelim.md

 (both circumstances happened to me, and it was incredibly frustrating)

-As a **reviewer**, however, I acknowledge that it is discouraging when you open a paper and I see 30 pages (in a DC template), 15 of which being of Appendices... and even more-so when such appendices include content outside your main area of expertise.
+As a **reviewer**, however, I acknowledge that it is discouraging when you open a paper and you see 30 pages (in a DC template), 15 of which being of Appendices... and even more-so when such appendices include content outside your main area of expertise.
-Nonetheless, the reviewer _can skip the appendix_.
-However, the reviewer should---_before_ submitting their review---check if some shortcomings outlined in their review are addressed in the appendix.
+The reviewer, however, _can skip the appendix_: in this case, the reviewer should---_before_ submitting their review---check if some shortcomings outlined in their review are addressed in the appendix.
 If this is true, then the reviewer can:
 * read the corresponding part of the appendix, and check its correctness;
 * remove the shortcoming, which would be unfounded;
 * fairly state that the shortcoming may be unfounded by admitting that it may have been discussed in the Appendix, which the reviewer did not fully read---either for lack of time, or domain expertise.